6 Factors That Can Lead to Falls on the Job Site

 Falls are one of the biggest hazards faced in the construction industry.
 Even though safety technology has improved and safe working practices are more commonly part of the work plan, workers are still being severely injured or killed from falling incidents.
 Where is the construction industry missing the mark when it comes to fall hazards at construction projects?
 What can the construction industry change so that the risk of falls can be reduced or eliminated?

-I recently had the opportunity to speak at our Stand Down 4 Safety event at 365 Nicollet in downtown Minneapolis.
-In that speech, I shared six factors that can potentially lead to falls on job sites.
+At a recent Stand Down 4 Safety event at 365 Nicollet in downtown Minneapolis our safety leader shared six factors that can potentially lead to falls on job sites.

 Factor #1: Insufficient Planning